seismo-learn/sitepreview/README.md

 The [workflow](.github/workflows/cleanup.yaml) runs daily to:

-1. Delete the documentation if the corresponding branch was deleted
+1. Delete the documentation if the corresponding branch was already deleted
-2. Generate an index file, which lists all current documentations
+2. Generate an index file, which lists all documentations of current open PRs
 3. Squash all commits into one commit to avoid increasing repository size